-The package is useful both for hypothesis verification, e.g. testing if a ChIP-chip/seq dataset is enriched for a target TF, and for hypothesis generation, e.g. finding novel co-factors (with already existing PWMs) in an already defined regulatory region.
+The package is useful both for hypothesis verification, e.g. testing if a ChIP-chip/seq dataset is enriched for a target TF, and for hypothesis generation, e.g. finding novel co-factors (with already existing PWMs) in an already defined regulatory region(s).
 A variety of algorithms has been implemented to asses enrichment using both motif hit-count based metrics and threshold-free metrics.
-Enrichments can be normalized to a background distribution and P-values derived.
+Enrichments can be normalized to a background (e.g. genomic) distribution and P-values derived.